lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 #### git for Windows

+on the "Releases" page, scroll down to "Assets" and pick the `.exe` file.

 during installation, you'll be asked to choose some things by the installer.
 Here's my recommendations:

 1. **Default editor:** *don't use vim.* Pick something you have installed - it can just be Notepad